libra/website/docs/life-of-a-transaction.md

 When AC or mempool request VM to validate a transaction via `VM::ValidateTransaction()`, VM loads the transaction sender's account from storage and performs the following verifications:

 * Checks that the input signature on the signed transaction is correct (to reject incorrectly signed transactions).
-* Checks that the sender's account authentication key is same as the hash of the public key (corresponding to the private key used to sign the transaction).
+* Checks that the sender's account authentication key is the same as the hash of the public key (corresponding to the private key used to sign the transaction).
 * Verifies that the sequence number for the transaction is not less than the current sequence number for the sender's account.
-Doing this check prevents replay of the same transaction against the sender's account.
+Doing this check prevents the replay of the same transaction against the sender's account.
 * Verifies that the program in the signed transaction is not malformed, as a malformed program cannot be executed by the VM.
 * Verifies that there is sufficient balance in the sender's account to support the max gas amount specified in the transaction, which ensures that the transaction can pay for the resources it uses.